-Despite arguably much better options (including, for some aspiring expatriates in the developing world, their own home countries), that luster continues to shine around the world to this day, as investors from China, Costa Rica, and points in between flock to file for EB-5 investment visas and fork over $1 million investments for U.S. green cards.
+Despite arguably much better options (including, for some aspiring expatriates in the developing world, their own home countries), that luster continues to shine around the world to this day, as investors from China, Costa Rica, and points in between flock to file for EB-5 investment visas and fork over million dollars investments for U.S. green cards.

-Once they get one, they’ll become subservient to the U.S. government’s far reaching hand as a thank you for their cash, and for buying into the patina of America as the world’s shining city.
+Once they get one, they’ll become subservient to the U.S. government’s far-reaching hand as a thank you for their cash, and for buying into the patina of America as the world’s shining city.

 Many savvy American entrepreneurs and innovators are getting a brutal reminder that both they and their capital are at the mercy of an increasingly desperate electorate and government that don’t often have their best interests in mind.

 I’m here to say it’s time to stop the wrist wringing and to start planning for your escape.

-For an investment of varying amounts, you can get residency in anywhere from Ireland to Hong Kong to Bulgaria to Costa Rica.
+For an investment of varying amounts, you can get residency anywhere from Ireland to Hong Kong to Bulgaria to Costa Rica.

 You may not need to live there for that long or at all, but you’ll have the option of a place to go and potentially start the clock on future citizenship if you decide to leave the U.S. for good.

 Even Austria is rumored to have a program to grant citizenship on the quick if you’ve got several million to invest.

 And if you’re of Irish, Italian, Lithuanian, or several other heritages with recently departed ancestors (think two generations usually), you may qualify for “citizenship by descent” on that basis.

 The U.S. already has strict regulations on taking money out of the country and scrutinizes all international transactions, making it less free than nations like Switzerland or Hong Kong that believe your cash should be freely movable.

-Despite our general libertarian thinking, I and many others rallied behind the government after 9/11, only to be slapped in the face years later with an out-of-control TSA and a litany of anti-freedom policies.
+Despite our general libertarian thinking, we and many others rallied behind the government after 9/11, only to be slapped in the face years later with an out-of-control TSA and a litany of anti-freedom policies.

-Don’t limit yourself or your abilities at the hands of a government that claims to promote freedom but makes more and more difficult for you to have the freedom to leave.
+Don’t limit yourself or your abilities at the hands of a government that claims to promote freedom but makes it more and more difficult for you to have the freedom to leave.